Nur Asyraffahmi Norsamri

-Muhammad Nur Asyraffahmi bin Norsamri (born 4 May 2000) is a Bruneian international footballer who plays as a right-sided winger for Kasuka FC.
+Muhammad Nur Asyraffahmi bin Norsamri (born 4 May 2000) is a Bruneian international footballer who plays as a right-sided winger for Brunei Super League side Kasuka FC and the national team.

 Club career

 Tabuan Muda

-A graduate of IBTE, Asyraf has been with the national youth team setup since 2013 when he was sent to Myanmar for the 2013 AFF U-16 Youth Championship at the age of 13.
+Asyraf was with the national youth team setup ever since 2013 when he was sent to Myanmar for the 2013 AFF U-16 Youth Championship at the age of 13.
 His first league experience was the 2016 Brunei Premier League with Tabuan U17, finishing third in the league.
 He also had a hand in Tabuan U17's path to the FA Cup semifinals of that season with the winner against Jerudong FC in the previous round.

 In the next year, Asyraf's age group was pushed up to the 2017–18 Brunei Super League as Tabuan Muda 'A' and he managed to score nine goals against the likes of MS PDB and Kota Ranger FC.
 However the Young Wasps finished sixth at the league's conclusion, and Asyraf's age group was disbanded in the following season.